amugofjava/anytime_podcast_player/README.md

 ## Getting Started

-Anytime is currently in *Beta* - so please expect bugs!
+Anytime is now at v1.0!
 Only Android is officially supported at the
 moment, but an iOS version is not far off.
 View the [project](https://github.com/amugofjava/anytime_podcast_player/projects/1) to see what is currently being worked on.

 #### Testers

-Anytime is in public Beta.
-Please click the image below to head over to the Play Store.
+If you would like to help test Anytime please click the image below to head over to the Play Store.
+You can download the current stable release or sign up to the Beta channel and help test current developments.

 <a href='https://play.google.com/store/apps/details?id=uk.me.amugofjava.anytime&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' width="40%" src='https://play.google.com/intl/en_gb/badges/static/images/badges/en_badge_web_generic.png'/></a>